 What is a DICOM viewer?

 A DICOM viewer is a tool that allows doctors to see medical images (DICOM files) exported by modalities or machines (CT, X-ray, MRI,...).
-This tool can be accessed by a downloadable application (Desktop version) or online in the web browser (Web version).
-You can see a PACS as the memory of your smartphone, then the DICOM file would be the "picture.jpg," and the DICOM viewer would be the app that allows you to see the picture.
+This tool can be accessed by a downloadable application (Desktop version) or online in a web-based platform (Web version).
+You can see a PACS as the memory of your smartphone, then the DICOM images would be the "picture.jpg," and the DICOM viewer would be the app that allows you to see the picture.

 The significant advantage of a web version is that it will save doctors time by eliminating the need to install desktop DICOM viewer applications on local PCs.
 It is convenient while doctors are on the go and away from their workstations.

 Things to Consider for a Web-based DICOM viewer

 Many free web-based DICOM viewers in the market allow doctors to upload, store, edit, centralize, share, anonymize and measure medical images.
 An ideal tool, should also have the component of managing the patient case with any additional health records securely and in-cloud.